Adjust text size

 Bringing the Distance with Technology

-Technology can help bridge the gap when family and friends are not nearby.
-Video calls, messaging apps and social media can all help older people feel more connected to loved ones.
+Technology can help bridge the gap when family and friends are not nearby, helping older people feel more connected.

 How Whiddon Builds Connection into Everyday Care

-Support social wellbeing is central to how we deliver both home and residential aged care.
+Supporting social wellbeing is central to how we deliver aged care.
 Guided by our relationship-based care model, our teams take the time to get to know each person, including their background, interests and preferences.
-This allows us to provide individualised support that encourages connection and community.

 To learn more about how we prioritise wellbeing and connection in all our services, contact our friendly team today.